SergiMoreno/ED-Flavio-Josefo/README.md

 # ED-Flavio-Josefo
 Implementing a winner selection from a txt using a queue data structure \
 ## Author
-Sergi Moreno Pérez
+Sergi Moreno Pérez \
-Note: 10
+Mark: 10